 Materiality and measurability

-SolAbility has been active in ESG research provision for instiutional investors.
-We have developped our own methodology.
-FUnd managed based on SolAbility’s ESG research have outperformed all ESG and non-ESG benchmarks.
+SolAbility has been active in ESG research provision for institutional investors.
+We have developed our own methodology.
+Fund managed based on SolAbility’s ESG research have outperformed all ESG and non-ESG benchmarks.
 Success requires a rigorous approach to develop methodologies that can identify sustainable value.
 Methodologies and integration therefore need to focus equally on materiality, relevance, and measurability.

 What is sustainable investment?